Arndt von Bohlen und Halbach

-Arndt von Bohlen und Halbach (24 January 1938 – 8 May 1986) was a German heir of the Krupp dynasty.
+Arndt von Bohlen und Halbach (24 January 1938 – 8 May 1986) was a German socialite and heir to the Krupp family.
+He was the only child of Alfried Krupp von Bohlen und Halbach and last heir to Krupp.

-Biography
+Early life and education

+Von Bohlen und Halbach was born 24 January 1938 in Charlottenburg, Berlin, Nazi Germany (presently Germany), the only child of Alfried Krupp von Bohlen und Halbach and Anneliese Krupp (née Bahr; formerly Lampert; 1909–1998).
+He was educated at two boarding schools in Bavaria at the Stein Castle School and later at Lyceum Alpinum Zuoz in Zuoz, Switzerland.
+He was raised Lutheran and was generally not accepted by his paternal family, especially by his grandmother Bertha Krupp.

+Life

-The son of Alfried Krupp von Bohlen und Halbach (1907–1967) and Anneliese (nee Bahr) Lampert (1909–1998) (married 1937 – divorced 1941); Arndt von Bohlen, Lutheran by birth and tradition, famously waived his inheritance in 1966 and thus was no longer the owner of the company Friedrich Krupp AG.
+He famously waived his inheritance in 1966 and thus was no longer the owner of the company Friedrich Krupp AG.
 Instead, his father created the Alfried Krupp von Bohlen und Halbach Foundation.
 However, Arndt agreed with receiving a yearly appanage of 2 million DM.
 Because he waived his inheritance, he was also not allowed to use the family name Krupp, which was reserved to the sole inheritor of the family business.